karths8/K-Specialist-Approach-to-Code-Generation/README.md

 `generate_new_examples_gpt.py` has code that prompts GPT-3.5 for a response.

 `multiprocess_generate.py` leverages multiprocessing capabilities to spawn multiple requests to GPT-3.5 on multiple threads.
 This helped us in getting synthetic data at good speeds.
+Care must be taken to ensure that the rate limits on the requests to the OpenAI servers are not crossed.

 ### Data Processing

-The files here are used to process the data into types and styles that we may need during data generation, training and inferencing.
+The files here are used to process the data into types and styles we may need during data generation, training, and inferencing.

 `prepare_data.py` is used to prepare data from a `json` file for training.
 We use the [Huggingface Chat Templating](https://huggingface.co/docs/transformers/main/en/chat_templating) capabilities to tailor the prompt style for each of the models we train